-With increasing frequency, visits are being carried out by people directly or indirectly related to gardening: professional gardeners, scientists, landscapers, representatives of different public administrations… The demonstration effect of this garden is of great importance, to the extent that its ecological criteria can be considered to have been exported to many other places.
+With increasing frequency, visits are being carried out by people directly or indirectly related to gardening: professional gardeners, scientists, landscapers, representatives of different public administrations… The reference model effect of this garden is of great importance, to the extent that its ecological criteria can be considered to have been exported to many other places.

 Here are some of the advantages of creating a Mediterranean garden, an environment for sustainability:

-- Reduced water consumption: due to their adaptation to the climate and soil, indigenous plants only need irrigation the first two years after planting.
+- Reduced water consumption: Due to their adaptation to the climate and soil, indigenous plants only need irrigation the first two years after planting.
 Then they can survive only with the water provided by rain, even in the summer.

 - Reduced expenses: Plants are bought only once, because their reproduction is dynamic in this favorable enviroment.
 The only work work required is having aesthetic ideas.

 - It contributes to maintaining our landscape: It is very important to preserve our environment.
 If we introduce native plants, we collaborate in the development of our flora.
 Without our help, these species will be limited to natural areas, which are unfortunately increasingly degraded and disappearing.